IzzatHomsi/TENANTRA-New/docs/Tenantra_Master_Brain_v1.0.md

 - **Broken Access Control in `/assets` endpoint:** This endpoint leaks data across tenants.
 - **Broken Access Control in `/compliance/export.*` endpoints:** These endpoints leak data across tenants.
 - **Hardcoded development encryption key:** A hardcoded development encryption key in `app/core/secrets.py` could be used in production if not overridden.

+## 10. Future Enhancements
+- **Advanced Analytics:** Integrate with more sophisticated analytics tools for deeper insights into security and compliance posture.
+- **Machine Learning:** Implement UEBA (User and Entity Behavior Analytics) for anomaly detection and predictive security.
+- **Automated Remediation:** Develop playbooks for automated resolution of identified security and compliance issues.
+- **Cloud-Native Integrations:** Expand integrations with cloud providers (AWS, Azure, GCP) for broader asset discovery and management.
+- **Enhanced Reporting:** Offer more customizable and detailed reporting options, including executive summaries and compliance-specific reports.
+- **Multi-Factor Authentication (MFA):** Implement MFA for enhanced user account security.
+- **Internationalization (i18n):** Support multiple languages for a global user base.

+## 11. Contributing
+We welcome contributions to Tenantra!
+Please see our `CONTRIBUTING.md` for guidelines on how to submit issues, features, and pull requests.

+## 12. License
+Tenantra is licensed under the [MIT License](LICENSE).